 Daniel studied Literature and Social & Political Sciences at Cambridge (BA), and International Relations at Warwick (MA).
 He has studied for three years in Israel, at Yeshivot Ein Tzurim, Shvilei HaTorah and Maale Gilboa, and received his ordination from Yeshivat Chovevei Torah Rabbinical School.

-Dorothy Richman serves as rabbi of Makor Or: Jewish Center for Meditation and teaches Torah widely throughout the Bay Area and beyond.
+Dorothy Richman serves as rabba of Makor Or: Jewish Center for Meditation and teaches Torah widely throughout the Bay Area and beyond.
 Her rabbinate has been deeply influenced by years of service with AJWS and Bend the Arc: A Jewish Partnership for Justice.
 She is a soulful leader of traditional and creative ritual, and recently released Something of Mine, an album of original music inspired by Jewish text.
 Dorothy has performed several original shows including Confessions of a Tefillin Supermodel and Aretha Franklin Taught Me to Pray.